 - The Cockapoo coat should be washed using a dog shampoo.
 They may be instances where a bath and shampoo is unavoidable but the dog shouldn’t be washed too often.
 Once a month should be sufficient.
 When bathing a puppy it is suggested a milder puppy shampoo is used.

 - It can take some time to dry a thick Cockapoo coat.
 It is best to use a towel to dry your Poodle Mix’s body.

-- Ears are an area where problems can occur if they are not kept clean and clear.
+- The ears are an area where problems can occur if they are not kept clean and clear.
 Ears should be wiped regularly with a damp cloth to ensure they are kept clean.
-Hair can also build up around and inside the ear that can accumulate dirt and wax.
+Hair can also build up around and inside the ear which can accumulate dirt and wax.
 Hairs within the ear should be removed with tweezers.

 - Teeth should be cleaned using a dog toothbrush and dog toothpaste.

 - The final part of your dog grooming regime is to ensure its claws are not too long.
 It may be that a dog’s claws are kept to a manageable length through daily exercise on tarmac etc. but there may be instances where they will have to be clipped.
 It is worth investing in a good pair of nail clippers for the job.